wortellv/divisor/README.md

 using namespace std;
 using namespace chrono;

-// Function to count divisors using a simple approach int divisors(long long n) {
+int divisors(long long n) {
     int count = 0;
     for (long long i = 1; i <= n; ++i) {